Cardiac rehabilitation can help people with a wide range of heart issues.

 Your rehab team will make sure you are exercising safely.
 They’ll check your blood pressure and heart rate often.

 How Long Will I Be in a Rehab Program?

 The answer depends on your specific health situation.

-If you don’t feel well enough yet or can’t find a way to get to a rehab center, at-home care may be possible.
+If you don’t feel well enough yet or can’t find a way to get to a rehab center, at-home or virtual care may be possible.